Published by the Students of Johns Hopkins since 1896

 “The Krieger elevator went down earlier this semester...
 A lot of elevators seem to go out of order randomly on campus, or they even get tested without notice...
 [The University] will have elevators just be down without really telling you why.
 I actually missed class once, because it was on the third floor of Krieger, and I came into the basement entrance, which has no stairs, because I was using my wheelchair that day, and the elevator wasn't working,” Prather shared.

-Pat corroborated Prather’s claim, mentioning how the stairless campus tour route sometimes relies on dysfunctional elevators.
+Pat corroborated Prather’s claim, mentioning how the stair-less campus tour route sometimes relies on dysfunctional elevators.
 The Shaffer Hall elevator, for example, was also out of order for some time this semester.

 “The stairless route is very reliant on the 2–3 elevators per building, some of which don’t work occasionally,“ Pat wrote.

-SDS currently does not publicize its elevator outages; instead, students can request maintenance through a provided form and number.
-SDS promotes a map with all accessible routes on their website; however, this map requires individuals to chart their own route and interpret the legend.
+SDS also promotes a quarterly-updated map with all accessible routes on their website; however, the map requires individuals to chart their own route and interpret the legend.
+Moreover, the University has released a Wayfinding app, which reflects updated paths on campus due to construction.
+According to a University spokesperson, the University had developed these resource with student input.
 On their website, the University outlines future plans for greater interaction.

 “The university is researching mobile app capabilities that would provide an accessible experience for blind or nonvisual users, offer a more interactive experience, and be easier to update with changes,“ the University writes on the SDS website.